YashKumarVerma/simple-rbs/README.md

 Note that since cache is disabled during tests, the cache service has poor coverage.
 If you are interesting in manually testing the roles, follow the readme from here.
 Using this [postman collection](https://documenter.getpostman.com/view/10043948/Tz5v3an4) can ease up the testing process.

-I'm currently working on testing the cache-enabled-performance, and it's taking a hit beucase there's a lot of serialization and de-serialization going over a single thread.
+I'm currently working on testing the cache-enabled-performance, and it's taking a hit because there's a lot of serialization and de-serialization going over a single thread.
 This gives rise to an overhead that reduces the benefits of adding the cache layer.

 However for large responses, cache gives **significant performance improvements**.